 Data Availability and Accuracy:

-It is important that you check whether there are any anomalies in the occurrence or environmental dataset, or whether there is any sampling bias that needs to be taken into account such as the geographical coverage of the data.
+It is important that you check whether there are any anomalies in the occurrence or environmental dataset, or whether there is any sampling bias that needs to be such as the geographical coverage of the data.

 How large does the occurrence dataset need to be?
 How many occurrence points are necessary for a good performance of the model?